Bluetick Coonhound vs Boerboel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bluetick Coonhound has a typical lifespan of 11-12 years, while Boerboel lives approximately 9-11 years.
 Health profiles differ significantly between these dogs.
 Bluetick Coonhound is predisposed to Potential Health Concerns, Less Common Issues, with associated veterinary costs for monitoring and treatment.
-Boerboel faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Boerboel faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
 Bluetick Coonhound has 2 documented predispositions compared to 3 for Boerboel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health